 Ryan “ShwizZ” Liatsis is the guitarist and frontman of the power rock trio ShwizZ.
-ShwizZ is a very well-respected group in the scene, as all 3 members are incredible at their respective instruments, and they perform a wide range of progressive rock music.
+A well-respected group in the scene, ShwizZ is a 3 member group who are incredible at their respective instruments, and perform a wide range of progressive rock music.
 Ryan uses a fairly unique rig compared to other players on the scene, using a digital modeling pedalboard rather than analog pedals, and utilizing a MIDI-trigger board to play chords for added textures during his songs.
 Check out ShwizZ’s performance from Disc Jam this past June, footage courtesy of mkDevo.

 Guitar: Music Man EVH Wolfgang Special